USB 3.0 Connectors And Cables For High Speed Data

 Designers should begin by choosing a USB 3.0 connector vendor that adheres to the USB-IF Compliance Program standards.

-This ensures that the products will meet reasonable measures of acceptability and interoperability in accordance to the Universal Serial Bus (USB) specification.
 At its basic level, the USB specification defines the product design targets at the level of interfaces and mechanisms.

 USB connectivity is the most prevalent physical interface, with over 12 billion USB ports implemented in the global marketplace.
 This is growing by about 2.5 billion ports annually.